 Just as isolated Amazonian tribes are utterly unaware that surveillance monitoring recently developed by the University of Missouri is prolonging their survival, many people across the globe underestimate the power of the university.
 A centre for learning and a huge source of experts and innovators, on a planet that is teetering on the brink of catastrophe, the university is the most important place in the world.

-Human Geography and Languages Student at the University of Durham, and low key salmon enthusiast.
+Human Geography and Languages Student at the University of Durham.